- Media and Cultural Studies

 My first book, Watching with The Simpsons: Television, Parody, and Intertextuality, used The Simpsons to examine how audiences consume with a whole barrage of other images and structures learned from other items of media.
 This interest in how meaning and impact are constructed outside of the film or show itself extended to my latest book, Show Sold Separately: Promos, Spoilers, and Other Media Paratexts, about the vast universe of paratextual or "peripheral" items that surround all films and shows - such as trailers, bonus materials, licensed games, fan creations, reviews, and so forth.
 My other single-authored book, Television Entertainment, introduces the study of television through various thematic lenses, and grew out of my continuing interest in how television is changing as a textual, industrial, and experiential entity.
 I also wrote Television Studies with Amanda D. Lotz about television and television studies as a field of study.
-And I have co-edited five collections, one about fandom, another a two-volume encyclopedia of hot-button issues in the study of media, the third about the recent wave of satirical programming on television (complemented by a special edition of a journal, later turned into an e-book, Breaking Boundaries in Political Entertainment Studies (edited with Dannagal G. Young)), and the most recent on media authorship.
-I co-edited Popular Communication: The International Journal of Media and Culture for five years, sit on the editorial boards of Critical Studies in Media Communication, The International Journal of Cultural Studies, Cinema Journal, Television and New MEdia, and Transformative Works and Cultures, was Chair of the Popular Communication Division of the International Communication Association, and am editor, with Aswin Punathambekar and Nina Huntemann, of NYU Press' Critical Cultural Communication series.
+And I have co-edited six collections, one about fandom, another a two-volume encyclopedia of hot-button issues in the study of media, the third about the recent wave of satirical programming on television (complemented by a special edition of a journal, later turned into an e-book, Breaking Boundaries in Political Entertainment Studies (edited with Dannagal G. Young)), one about media authorship, and the most recent a collection of 65 short essays defining keywords in media studies.
+I co-edited Popular Communication: The International Journal of Media and Culture for five years, am Associate Editor of The International Journal of Cultural Studies, and sit on the editorial boards of Critical Studies in Media Communication, Television and New Media, Communication and the Public, Communication, Culture, and Critique, and Transformative Works and Cultures, was Chair of the Popular Communication Division of the International Communication Association, and am editor, with Aswin Punathambekar and Nina Huntemann, of NYU Press' Critical Cultural Communication series.

 - Ph.D.
 Goldsmiths College, University of London, 2003